-Vladimir Donatovitch Orlovsky (alternately: Volodymyr Orlovsky) was a Ukranian landscape painter active at the turn of the 20th century.
-He is considered one of the major proponents of Ukranian landscape painting.
+Vladimir Donatovitch Orlovsky (alternately: Volodymyr Orlovsky) was a Ukrainian landscape painter active at the turn of the 20th century.
+He is considered one of the major proponents of Ukrainian landscape painting.

 Orlovsky studied at the Saint Petersburg Academy of Fine Arts and painted in France, Germany and Italy, as well as in Russia and his native Ukraine.